NatalieC001/Depth-Map-Export-Controlled-with-empties-/README.md

 ---

-## Part 2: Depthmap Placer (Unity)
+## Part 2: Depthmap Stamper (Displacement & Baking)

-The sister script for applying generated maps onto 3D objects within the Unity Engine.
+The sister script for applying depth stamps to objects to create high-resolution assets within Blender.

 ### Overview
-This Unity script automates the application of 16-bit depth textures to scene geometry.
-It maps the grayscale data to vertex displacement, ensuring the physical height in Unity matches the data exported from Blender.
+This script automates the application of 16-bit depth maps onto 3D geometry.
+It manages Multiresolution or Displacement modifiers to turn grayscale stamps into physical surface detail, preparing the mesh for final texture baking.

 ### Key Features
-* **16-bit Detail**: Fully utilizes high-bit-depth textures to ensure smooth surfaces.
+* **Stamp Application**: Quickly applies 16-bit PNG stamps to mesh surfaces.
-* **Automated Application**: Sets up the displacement modifiers and materials with one click.
+* **Modifier Automation**: Automatically sets up the Displacement stack with correct texture settings.
-* **Direct Sync**: Built to interpret the "Near" and "Far" logic from the Blender export.
+* **Multi-Resolution Support**: Configures levels of detail for high-fidelity sculpting and baking.
+* **Precision Mapping**: Uses the exported height data to drive exact vertex deformation.

 ### Installation
-1. Download `DepthMapPlacer.cs`.
+1. Download the `depthmap_stamper.py` file.
-2. Drag the file into your Unity **Project** window (inside an **Editor** folder).
-3. The tool will appear in the **Inspector** when a 3D object is selected.
+2. In Blender, go to **Edit > Preferences > Add-ons**.
+3. Click **Install**, select the file, and enable **Object: Depthmap Stamper**.

 <img width="327" height="270" alt="Placeholder interface How the plug in looks in the scene when ready to run" src="https://github.com/user-attachments/assets/c03333fc-fd2b-421e-950f-c1bff7a823ed" />
 > **Image 2**: How the plugin looks in the scene when ready to run.

 ### Usage
-Import the 16-bit PNG and ensure "Read/Write Enabled" is checked in the Unity Texture Import settings.
-1. Select the target **3D Object** in the hierarchy.
+1. Select the object intended for displacement.
-2. Find the **Depth Map Placer** component in the inspector.
+2. Open the **Depthmap Stamper** panel in the **Sidebar (N-panel)** or **Properties** editor.
-3. Assign the texture to the **Depth Map** slot.
+3. Import the 16-bit depth texture into the texture field.
-4. Set your displacement parameters.
+4. Adjust the strength and midlevel settings to match the original export range.
-5. Click **Apply Displacement**.
+5. Click **Apply Displacement** to generate the modifier stack.

 <img width="443" height="673" alt="image" src="https://github.com/user-attachments/assets/228c6dde-47b6-4ba7-885a-ad9fa1a281d0" />
 > **Image 3**: The settings and modifiers visible when running the script, the modifires get added automatically, just delete them to re-apply.